heutelbeck/sapl-policy-engine/sapl-documentation/6_10_DotNet.md

 #### [PostEnforce]

 Authorizes **after** the action executes.
-The action always runs; its return value is available to the subscription builder and to constraint handlers for transformation.
+The action always runs.
+Its return value is available to the subscription builder and to constraint handlers for transformation.

 ```csharp
 [HttpGet("patients")]